 Newburgh, NY — Following reports that the allium leafminer, an invasive species of insect, has been found in Orange County, Representative Sean Patrick Maloney (NY-18) called on the Foundation for Food and Agriculture Research (FFAR) to approve a grant request submitted by Cornell University to fund research that will combat the pest in the Hudson Valley.

-Washington – Representative Sean Patrick Maloney (NY-18) released the following statement after reports that President Donald Trump shared highly classified intelligence with Russian diplomats.
+Washington – Representative Sean Patrick Maloney (NY-18) released the following statement after President Donald Trump officially withdrew the United States from the 2015 Paris Climate agreement.

 In The News